Washington County Tennessee assistance programs.

 Crisis assistance, homeless prevention and intervention programs

 Interfaith Hospitality Network of Greater Johnson City (423-929-9967) will provide Shelter, Meals, Housing Food, Housing, and Social Services for Homeless Families with children.
-Am established network of congregations, non-profits, churches, charities, and community action agencies provide services and a community faith response to families with children.
+There is an established network of congregations, non-profits, churches, charities, and community action agencies that provide services.
+There is a community faith response to families with children.
 Congregations and these agencies provide temporary hood, housing assistance and shelters to families to allow them to remain as a family.
 Community services connect families to programs that can provide help with bills.

-Keystone Dental Care Inc. is a non-profit that provides free basic dental care and services to adults whose income falls below poverty guidelines as established by the federal government.
-The primary goal of the dental clinic is to provide for the prevention of pain and dental disease by providing oral and dental exams, basic restorations, dental cleaning, and preventative programs.
-Call 423-232-7919 for more information on the dental program.
+Keystone Dental Care Inc. is a non-profit that provides free basic dental care as well as related services to adults whose income falls below poverty guidelines as established by the federal government.
+The primary goal of the clinic is to provide for the prevention of pain and dental disease by providing free oral or dental exams, basic restorations, dental cleaning, and preventative programs.
+Both private health insurance as well as Medicaid are accepted for those in the Washington County area with insurance.
+Call 423-232-7919 for more information on the service.
 Find additional dental assistance programs.

 Programs for kids and students

 Contact the Washington County Schools Food, Shoes, and Clothing Fund.
-A program known as Fit for Success, formerly known as Fit to Be Tied, is an integral assistance program that provides shoes, school lunches, clothing, and free food to the needy students in the area.
+A program known as Fit for Success, formerly known as Fit to Be Tied, is an integral assistance program.
+The resource provides free shoes, school lunches, clothing, and free food to the needy students in the area.
 Call the Coordinated School Health Office for more information or to apply for help.
 Call 423-434-4920.